Welcome to Rescue American Jobs.

 Our sole goal is to help the current citizens of United States to find meaningful jobs and current employees to have their existing rights respected.

 After hearing hundreds of horror stories of current legal workers in the US being fired illegally, just so businesses can make room for undocumented workers, we were forced to come together.
+We even had lawyers from the car accident industry working with us now.
+Some hail from the north to all the way from central US near the Michigan area.
+As reported by the IIHS.

 Plus we’ve seen it all.